newism/craft-rollbar/README.md

 ## Requirements

-This plugin requires Craft CMS 3.1 or later
+This plugin requires Craft CMS 4 or later.
+For Craft 3 support, please use the 3.x branch.

 ## Installation

 ### Plugin Store

-To install `Rollbar`, navigate to the Plugin Store section of your Craft control panel, search for `Rollbar`, and click the Try button.
+To install [Rollbar](https://rollbar.com/), navigate to the Plugin Store section of your Craft control panel, search for `Rollbar`, and click the Install button.

 ### Composer